flxbl-io/sfpowerscripts/decision records/release/006-release-defn-generator.md

 * Strong dependency on an org in the pipeline is against the guidelines in DX@Scale principles, as any org could be refreshed at any point in time.
 * An org could be installed with artifacts created from 'quick build' stage.
 However these artifacts are typically not published in to the artifacts repositoy

-However, using tags on the version control closely matches the existing behaviour of the release command with 'LATEST_GIT_TAG', but provide additional traceability  by providing the user ability to generate and store the release defintions in version control.
-These versioned release defintions then could be used on demand at any point in time.
+However, using tags on the version control closely matches the existing behaviour of the release command with 'LATEST_GIT_TAG', but provide additional traceability  by providing the user ability to generate and store the release definitions in version control.
+These versioned release definitions then could be used on demand at any point in time.

 The command will utilize a schema to generate the release  definition.
 This allows the user for flexibility in terms of selecting artifacts